Agnibaan: Schedule

 The company previously aimed to develop and launch its first rocket in 2021.
 A non-disclosure agreement (NDA) was signed with the Department of Space to obtain the government's technological assistance in the development of launch vehicles on 3 December 2020.
 However, the company entered into an agreement with Alaska Aerospace Corporation to launch a rocket from Kodiak Launch Complex as a commercial launch pad to test the rocket as the launch pad was not available for use in India.
 "We are planning to test launch our rocket Agnibaan before 2022 end.
 Our plan is to launch the rocket from a mobile launch pad.
-The test launch will happen from India's rocket port Sriharikota belonging to Indian Space Research Organisation (ISRO)", said Srinath Ravichandran, co-founder and CEO, AgniKul Cosmos.
-No rocket was launched in 2022, 2023, or 2024.
-Agnibaan SOrTeD, a single stage suborbital technical demonstration rocket was launched on 30 May 2025.
+The test launch will happen from India's spaceport Sriharikota belonging to ISRO", said Srinath Ravichandran, co-founder and CEO of AgniKul Cosmos.
+No orbital rocket was launched from 2022-2025.
+Agnibaan SOrTeD, a single stage suborbital technical demonstration rocket was launched on 30 May 2024.

 Launch history

-Test variant
+Agnibaan SOrTeD

 A test flight of single-stage version of the rocket, Agnibaan SOrTeD, successfully flew on a suborbital mission on 30 May 2024 from SDSC, after being postponed several times due to many issues.